mariamkg00/meds-freshcair-capstone/README.md

   * annual_final_year_field_county_production_proportion_revised.csv

 `field_emission_factors_2015.R`
-This script creates field-level GHG emission factors for oil extraction.
-GHG factors are based on CARB’s LCFS OPGEE emission factors.
+Calculates field-level greenhouse gas emission factors for California oil fields, incorporating data on oil production, injection practices, and emission factors from various sources.
+It distinguishes between fields using steam injection and those that do not, applying median emission factors accordingly, and calculates total GHG emissions for the year 2015 based on these factors and field-level production data.
 - Inputs:
   * injection-by-well-type-per-field-per-year_1977-2018_revised.csv (from `injection-type-by-field.R`)
   * field-level-emissions-results_processed_revised.csv (from `opgee-carb-results.R`)